sveltejs/svelte/site/content/blog/2021-07-01-whats-new-in-svelte-july-2021.md

 **Libraries, Tools & Components**
 - [svelte-pipeline](https://github.com/novacbn/svelte-pipeline) provides custom Javascript contexts and the Svelte Compiler as Svelte Stores, for REPLs, Editors, etc.
 - [Sveltotron](https://github.com/Salemmous/sveltotron) is an Electron-based app made to inspect your Svelte app
-- [svelte-qr-reader-writer](https://github.com/pleasemarkdarkly/svelte-qr-reader-writer) is Svelte component that helps read and write data from QR codes
+- [svelte-qr-reader-writer](https://github.com/pleasemarkdarkly/svelte-qr-reader-writer) is a Svelte component that helps read and write data from QR codes
 - [svelte-stack-router](https://www.npmjs.com/package/svelte-stack-router) Aims to make Svelte apps feel more native by routing with Stacks
 - [svelte-typed-context](https://www.npmjs.com/package/svelte-typed-context) provides an interface which, when provided to `getContext` or `setContext`, allows for stricter types
 - [svelte-modals](https://svelte-modals.mattjennings.io/) is a simple, flexible, zero-dependency modal manager for Svelte